aws-samples/eks-pod-information-collector/README.md

 ./eks-cluster-log-collector.sh <Provide Complete POD name> <Provide Complete Namespace Name In which that POD is running>
 ```

-NOTE: If you do not pass the required arguments `POD_NAME & NAMESPACE` , By default script will collect Default resources running in `KUBE-SYSTEM namespace`.
+NOTE: If you do not pass the required arguments `Podname (-p) & Namespace (-n)` , By default script will collect Default resources running in `KUBE-SYSTEM namespace`.

 Confirm if the tarball file was successfully created (it can be .tgz or .tar.gz) in your current Directory. `EX: /~/Desktop/<EKS-Cluster-Name>_<CurrentTime-stamp-UTC>.tar.gz`
 #### Share the logs Over EKS Support Case